pitchmuc/aepp/docs/fieldGroupManager.md

 # FieldGroupManager for AEP Schema

-This module is a custom module built by Adobe Consulting team in order to improve efficiency of the Field Groups Manipulation, Documentation and Analysis.\
+This module is a custom module built by Adobe Consulting team in order to improve efficiency of the Field Groups manipulation, documentation and analysis.\
 The Field Group Manager is built on top of all of the existing [AEP Schema Registry API](https://developer.adobe.com/experience-platform-apis/references/schema-registry/), and [Schema class](./schema.md).

 It is important to understand that a Schema is built by aggregating different field groups within a class.\